NicolaSansom/Javascript30/27 - Click and Drag/readme.md

 ## Setting up mouse movements event listeners

-As expected the key to get this effect to work is running functions are mouse movement the first thing we do is set up all of the event listeners and actions that will fire on different mouse events
+As expected the key to getting this effect to work is running functions on mouse events.
+The first thing we do is set up all of the event listeners and actions that will fire.

 ```javascript
   slider.addEventListener('mousedown', () => {};